-Under a high emissions scenario, the number of days with very heavy precipitation (20 mm or more) is indicated to increase by about 7 days on average from 1990 to 2100, increasing the risk of floods.
+Under a high emissions scenario, the number of days with very heavy precipitation (20 mm or more) could increase by about 7 days on average from 1990 to 2100, increasing the risk of floods.
 Some models indicate increases outside the range of historical variability, implying even greater risk.
-If emissions decrease rapidly, the increase in risk is much reduced.
+If emissions decrease rapidly, the risk is much reduced.